History of Feeding South Dakota

-In January of 2004, The Food Service Center, Inc. in Sioux Falls and The Black Hills Regional Food Bank, Inc, in Rapid City merged and renamed to the Community Food Banks of South Dakota, Inc. This merger brought together a combined 45 years of experience in providing hunger relief to people in South Dakota.
+In January of 2004, The Food Service Center, Inc. in Sioux Falls and The Black Hills Regional Food Bank, Inc, in Rapid City merged and rebranded to the Community Food Banks of South Dakota, Inc. This merger brought together a combined 45 years of experience in providing hunger relief to people in South Dakota.

-A task force was established to create a food bank operation in Pierre under the direction of the Mayor of Pierre.
-A food bank was needed to capture food donations that were going to waste in the area.
-In May of 2010, the Feeding South Dakota Pierre Food Bank opened in the former Pepsi warehouse.
+A task force was established to create a distribution center in Pierre under the direction of the Mayor of Pierre.
+A food bank was needed to capture nutritious food that was going to waste only because it was nearing its best-if-used-by date.
+In May of 2010, the Charles H Burke Center for Hunger Relief opened in the former Pepsi warehouse.
 This provided Feeding South Dakota with a centralized location in the state to distribute to 26 counties.
-Within a year, the location distributed its 1 millionth pound of food.
+Due to the overwhelming support of central South Dakota and the Pierre / Ft.
+Pierre communities, Feeding South Dakota celebrated a mortgage burning ceremony in December 2010.
+Within the first twelve months of operation, the distribution center in Pierre distributed its one millionth pound of food.

 This same year, the Community Food Banks of South Dakota, Inc. was rebranded with a new name and logo.
 As the organization transformed from a pantry/food bank into a statewide hunger relief organization, “Feeding South Dakota” was chosen to better represent the mission and scope of work.